ctdk/goiardi/README.md

 line option, or with the `"log-events"` option in the config file, changes to clients, users, cookbooks, data bags, environments, nodes, and roles will be tracked.
 The event log can be viewed through the /events API endpoint.

+If the `-K`/`--log-event-keep` option is set, then once a minute the event log will be automatically purged, leaving that many events in the log.
+This is particularly recommended when using the event log in in-memory mode.

 The event API endpoints work as follows: